History

 The university honors the late Chang-Lin Tien by naming the Center for East Asian Studies after him.

-The Association of Research Libraries ranks the Library as the top public research university library in North America.
+The Association of Research Libraries ranks the University Library as the top public research university library in North America.

 2003